 - Only use tools and equipment that you are trained to operate.
-All machines tools require specific training and is available to the entire community.
+Most, if not all tools in the fabrication spaces require machine specific training and are not to be used unless the shop staff has trained you.
+See the shop supervisor, not your partner for proper instruction.
+Training is available to the entire community.
 If you are not absolutely sure about how to use a tool or piece of equipment, ask a shop staff member to get trained, not your partner for proper instruction. - Do not do anything that is unsafe.
 If there is any uncertainty about whether an activity is safe, please consult the shop staff before proceeding.
 If you see somebody doing something that might be unsafe, tell them.
-If you see something dangerous in the shop, inform the other occupants and the shop staff immediately. - No operating of machinery can happen between 2am and 6am in any shop. - Nobody is allowed to work in any shop alone.
+If you see something dangerous in the shop, inform the other occupants and the shop staff immediately. - No operating of machinery can happen between 2am and 6am in any shop. - Nobody is allowed to work in any of these spaces alone.
 You must have at least one other person with you at all times.
-If there is an accident, the other person is expected to provide assistance and call for help. - All machine tools require machine specific training and are not to be used unless the shop supervisor grants authorization.
-See the shop supervisor, not your partner for proper instruction. - All accidents/injuries must be reported to the shop supervisor no matter how insignificant they may seem. - Loss of keys or card access associated with the shop is to be reported to the Babson & Olin Office of Public Safety and shop supervisor immediately. - If there is an incident and someone is hurt in the shop: call 781-239-555 and get help from the shop staff and do your best to provide assistance while the emergency response team arrives.
+If there is an accident, the other person is expected to provide assistance and call for help. - All accidents/injuries must be reported to the shop staff no matter how insignificant they may seem. - Loss of keys or card access associated with the shop is to be reported to the Babson & Olin Office of Public Safety and shop supervisor immediately. - If there is an incident and someone is hurt in the shop: call 781-239-555 and get help from the shop staff and do your best to provide assistance while the emergency response team arrives.